Home Overview Spelling Grammar Usage Translate

 Nouns are categorized as singular (only one) and plural (more than one).

-Peoplese has no irregular plural nouns.
+Peoplese has no irregular plural words.

 tooths, radiuses, mooses, leafs, alumnas, bacteriums, crisises.